SirHades696/VirtualAssist/README.md

 # VirtualAssist
-A easy virtual assist with python
+A easy and simple virtual assist with python

 # Resources
 https://pypi.org/project/PyAudio/